-Minimum qualifications: ACT Composite score of 19 Annual scholarship amount: \$1000
+Minimum qualifications: ACT Composite score of 19 or 3.25 high school GPA

+Annual scholarship amount: \$1000

 Bridge scholarships are available to graduating high school seniors only.
-The recipient must apply for and receive the Arkansas Academic Challenge Scholarship.
-The recipient must complete at least twelve (12) credit hours during the fall and spring semesters and maintain a minimum 2.75 GPA to meet continuing eligibility for one year.
+The recipient must complete at least twelve (12) credit hours during the fall semester and maintain a minimum 2.75 GPA to meet continuing eligibility for one year.